-STROSACKER SCIENCE CENTER AND JOSEPH H. MOSS FAMILY LABORATORY WING has well-equipped facilities for the Departments of Biology, Chemistry/Biochemistry, Chemistry and Physics.
-The Moss Wing, which opened in January 2008, is a state-of-the-art facility that helps continue the advancement of scientific learning at Hillsdale.
-It includes a general/organic chemistry lab, along with a large preparation room; a microbiology/cell biology lab; an anatomy/ physiology lab; a specialized conservation genetics lab; a water lab, which houses a living stream; and a greenhouse for the botanical collections needed for classes and student research programs.
-A large area on the physics floor is available for future development.
-New audio-visual and scientific equipment also enhances the education for Hillsdale students.
-Several new or renovated offices are occupied by science faculty.
-Biology equipment includes ABI 310 Genetic analyzer, Steris model 110 autoclave, high-speed and ultra-centrifuges, computer-based digital sound-analysis apparatus, cryostat and microtomes, chromatographs, spectrophotometers, research-grade microscopes, and a variety of vivaria, incubators and culture chambers.
-Chemistry apparatus includes an ion chromatograph, high performance liquid chromatograph, gas chromatograph/mass spectrometer, FTIR spectrophotometer and a JEOL 400 MHz Nuclear Magnetic Resonance spectrophotometer.
-Physics resources include a multimode atomic force microscope, melt-spinner, powder X-ray diffractometer, sophisticated analysis software, well-equipped laboratories and a machine shop.
+STROSACKER SCIENCE CENTER AND JOSEPH H. MOSS FAMILY LABORATORY WING has well-equipped facilities for the Departments of Biology, Chemistry/Biochemistry, and Physics.
+The Moss Wing, which opened in January 2008, is a state-of-the-art facility with large, open laboratories and modern air-handling equipment.
+It includes a general/organic chemistry lab, along with a large preparation room; a microbiology/cell biology lab; an anatomy/physiology lab with cadavers obtained annually; a specialized conservation genetics lab; a water lab housing simulated lake and stream environments, a greenhouse for the botanical collections needed for classes and student research programs, and the D.M.
+Fisk Museum of Natural History.
+Biology instrumentation includes a genetic analyzer, Real Time purified PCR enclosure with thermal cycler, electrophoresis and gel documenting equipment, Steris autoclave, NanoDrop spectrophotometer, high-speed and ultracentrifuges, bio-tek plate reader, computer-based digital sound-analysis apparatus, cryostat and microtomes, chromatographs, research-grade microscopes with digital imaging capabilities, and a variety of vivaria, incubators and culture chambers.
+Chemistry/Biochemistry instrumentation includes high performance liquid chromatograph, gas chromatograph/ mass spectrometer with auto-sampler, FTIR spectrophotometer, diode array UV-Vis absorbance, thermal cycler, DNA and protein electrophoresis/gel documenting equipment, laser lab/Raman spectrometer, 60 MHz and 400 MHz Nuclear Magnetic Resonance spectrophotometers.
+Physics instrumentation includes a multimode atomic force microscope, melt-spinner, powder X-ray diffractometer, high purity Germanium detector for particle detection, sophisticated analysis software, and a machine shop.
+The Radio Telescope Remote Command Center (RTRCC) is also located in the physics department and connects students to two of the largest radio telescopes in the world: The Green Bank Telescope in West Virginia, and the Arecibo Observatory in Puerto Rico.
+By operating these telescopes remotely from the Hillsdale campus, students observe pulsars (rapidly rotating neutron stars) across the galaxy for the purpose of gravitational wave detection.
+The RTRCC is also used as a laboratory for post-observation data analysis, and for the construction of small radio telescopes for use on campus.

 STUDENT RESIDENCES include the Simpson Hall for men, Edgar B. Galloway Hall for men, the L.A.
-"Red" and Phyllis Niedfeldt Residence for women, Ezra L. Koon Residence for men, Benzing Residence for Women, Mabel W. Waterman Residence for women, Mauck Hall for women, Mc-Intyre Hall for women, Metta W. Olds Residence for women, the Lois Whitley Student Residence for women, Dow Residence for Women, The Suites for Women and The Suites for Men.
+"Red" and Phyllis Niedfeldt Residence for men, Ezra L. Koon Residence for women, Benzing Residence for Women, Mabel W. Waterman Residence for women, Mauck Hall for women, Mc-Intyre Hall for women, Metta W. Olds Residence for women, the Lois Whitley Student Residence for women, Dow Residence for Women, The Suites for Women and The Suites for Men.